imartinf/magerit-guide/README.md

 ### 7. Check the output of the script:

-Once the script has finished, you can check the output in the file **output.txt**.
+Once the script has finished, you can check the output in the file **output.out**.
+To visualize the output, you can use the following commands:

 ```bash
 # List directories